solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 - Under **Settings**, select **Networking**
 - Ensure that the **Allow public access from any Azure service within Azure to this server** checkbox in selected.
 - Under **Firewall rules**, add an entry using the IP address you copied above

+    > NOTE: You can find your IP Address by using a service such as [What Is My IP Address](https://whatismyipaddress.com/)

 - Select **Save**
 - Repeat for the `PREFIX-pg-flex-eastus-14` instance